nuldark/docker-php/README.md

 ## Environment Variables

-The php-fpm image uses several environment variables which are easy to miss.
+The php image uses several environment variables which are easy to miss.

 | Variable      | Default Value | Description |
 |---------------|---------------|-------------|